bozhidarklouchek/fret-macrofication/example/README.md

 # Example FRET Requirements

-Here are a collection of FRET requirements from several collections.
+Here is a collection of FRET requirements from several collections.
 Inside each collection you will find several files:
 - FRET JSON - the file containing the original FRET data
 - requirements.csv - the extracted FRET requirements in the format:
   - requirement id,